Jordan Wolfson: manic / love / truth / love

 Part 2: TRUTH / LOVE - Feb 18, 2017 - April 23, 2017

-The installation Female Figure can only be visited with a time slot.*
+The installation Female figure can only be viewed with a time slot.
+Find more information on how to get a timeslot in the section on visitor information below.

 The first solo exhibition by American artist Jordan Wolfson in the Netherlands unfolds in two parts.
 Previously, MANIC / LOVE was on display; now, it is followed by TRUTH / LOVE, which offers an in-depth overview of the artist’s work through twelve 16 mm films, animated videos produced during the early years of his career, the video Animation Masks, and a selection of objects.
 Also featured is his first animatronic, Female figure (2014), a fascinating yet terrifying robotic sculpture equipped with facial recognition technology that enables it to interact with viewers.